 Fetch it for me

-Use ILLiad to submit all copy requests.Loan requests can be submitted from ILLiad or our catalog.
+Use ILLiad to submit all copy requests.Loan requests can be submitted from ILLiad or Search@UW.
 ILLiad requests can be entered manually or from the Find It! button in databases (for articles and book chapters) and WorldCat (for books and AV).
 You can also configure Google Scholar to display Find It! and link search results to our local holdings and ILLiad.

 Fetch it for me (ILLiad)